-As previously mentioned, a 'spike' in the exit rate from unemployment at the exhaustion of the UI is a well-established result in labour economics (see, e.g. Mofitt, 1985; Katz & Meyer, 1990; Meyer, 1990 and Filges et al 2012).
-However, even if many empirical studies have established the spike in the exit rate from unemployment, only few studies are able to clearly establish its causality, and no studies have investigated this effect for a long PBD (i.e. more than 2 years).
-Research in the US finds a strong positive relationship between the maximum duration of benefits and the length of an individual's spell of unemployment (e.g. Mofitt, 1985; Katz and Meyer 1990 and Meyer, 1990).
+As previously mentioned, a 'spike' in the exit rate from unemployment at the exhaustion of the UI is a well-established result in labour economics (e.g. Moffitt, 1985; Katz & Meyer, 1990; Meyer, 1990 and Filges et al., 2013).
+However, even if many empirical studies have established the spike in the exit rate from unemployment, only few are able to clearly establish its causality, and none have investigated this effect for a long PBD (i.e. more than 2 years).
+Research in the US finds a strong positive relationship between the maximum duration of benefits and the length of an individual's spell of unemployment (e.g. Moffitt, 1985; Katz and Meyer 1990 and Meyer, 1990).
 To empirically identify this relationship, these studies use differences in the maximum duration that occur across states and over time by controlling for determinants (e.g. the insured unemployment rate) of the extension of the program.

 For Sweden, Carling et al. (1996) investigate whether the incentive effects of time-limited benefits are lost when temporary public jobs are available as the employment of last resort.
 They take the non-receivers as the reference group and examine whether the hazard for UI recipients rises in the neighbourhood of benefit exhaustion.
 They find some (marginally significant) evidence that the escape rate to employment increases around the UI exhaustion despite the Swedish generous benefit system.
-For Spain, Jenkins and García-Serrano (2004) find that the reemployment exit hazard increases as UI exhaustion approaches but, that the effect is relatively small.
+For Spain, Jenkins and García-Serrano (2004) find that the re-employment exit hazard increases as UI exhaustion approaches but that the effect is relatively small.
 In addition, extensions to SA eligibility lowered the re-employment probability.
+Using a regression discontinuity design, Lalive (2008) shows that extending the PBD increases unemployment duration, whilst Rothstein (2011) and Schmieder et al. (2012) find that PBD extensions may have macroeconomic benefits and do not necessarily increase unemployment duration during recession.
+In particular, Schmieder et al. (2012) show that the effective moral hazard effect of UI extensions is significantly lower in recessions than in booms.

 Some studies have exploited political reforms to identify the causality of the relationship between PBD and the exit to unemployment.
-Fortin et al. (2004) use the fact that the reform affected only individuals under 30 years of age, the treatment group, while individuals over 30 years constitute the control group.
+Fortin et al. (2004) use the fact that the reform affected only individuals under 30 years of age, the treatment group, whilst individuals over 30 years constitute the control group.
 Card and Levine (2000) use a politically motivated extension of unemployment unrelated to market conditions, and van Ours and Vodopivec (2006) use another source of variation in the potential benefit duration (PBD).
 Lalive et al. (2006) analyse changes in both the replacement rate and the PBD.
 These changes affect unemployed workers differently depending on their age, their work experience and their income.
 The findings of these studies show very small and insignificant effects prior to exhaustion but a spike at exhaustion.
 Moreover, Card and Levine (2000) find a spike in exit rates in the 25th week of benefit, irrespective of the UI length (26 or 39 weeks).
 They attribute this finding to the short-term (6 months) application of the 1996 New Jersey employment benefit program in the US.
-However, the 1999 law that we investigate in this paper is effective for a longer period.

-For Denmark most of the empirical studies have focused on the effect of the Activation Labour Market Program (ALMP) -Geerdsen (2006), Rosholm and Svarer (2008) and Graversen and Larsen (2012).
-They find an incentive for avoiding the ALMP through more aggressive search at the end of the period without activation.
-Although, Graversen and Larsen (2012) show a lower effect of the ALMP than Geerdsen (2006).
-Thus ALMP increases the hazard rate out of unemployment.
+For Denmark most of the empirical studies have focused on the effect of the Activate Labour Market Programme (ALMP) - Geerdsen (2006), Rosholm and Svarer (2008) and Graversen and Larsen (2012).
+They all find an incentive for avoiding the ALMP through a more aggressive search at the end of the passive period, although, Graversen and Larsen (2012) show a lower effect of the ALMP than Geerdsen (2006).
+Thus the ALMP increases the hazard rate out of unemployment.